mskf1383/pashmak/README.md

 ### checking a variable isset
-you can check a variable existens with `isset` command
+You can check a variable existens with `isset` command

-look at this example:
+Look at this example:

 ```bash
 $somevar; $v; # set `somevar` and `v` variables